arduino/docs-content/content/arduino-cloud/10.education/02.templates/content.md

 ## Introduction

-This guide aims to introduce anyone interested in exploring the world of the Internet of Things (IoT) to Arduino IoT Templates.
+This guide aims to introduce anyone interested in exploring the world of the Internet of Things (IoT) to Arduino Cloud Templates.
 These templates are pre-built projects that make it significantly easier to dive into IoT applications.
 Whether you're a teacher, a maker, planning your next class or organizing a hackathon, these templates provide a quick and accessible way to get started with the fundamental components of an IoT project.

 ## What you will learn

 - Templates and their benefits
-- Collection of Arduino IoT Templates
+- Collection of Arduino Templates
 - Importing Templates
 - Create Custom Templates